MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/linux/troubleshoot-performance-cpu-linux.md

 **%CPU** indicates CPU load percentage of a single core used.
 You may see the value exceeds 100% which means it's occupying a full core plus another (or more).

 The column **'S'** lists the state of the process.
-Here **"D"** state (TASK_UNINTERRUPTIBLE) is a state which occurs in a kernel code path where the execution can not be interrupted while a task is processed.
+Here **"D"** state (TASK_UNINTERRUPTIBLE) is a state which occurs in a kernel code path where the execution cannot be interrupted while a task is processed.

 An example of D state might be a low level driver interacts with hardware, which includes: